maybeanerd/iu-tech-talk/slides.md

 ---

-# GIVE ME EXAMPLE
-okay okay
-### This is what a basic setup could look like
+# This is what a basic setup could look like
 They do not federate with eachother yet

 ```mermaid